MayankVikash/mayankvikash.in/posts/how-to-download-and-use-webp-shop-photoshop-plugin/index.md

 ![How to use and run WebpShop in Photoshop](https://mayankvikash.in/posts/how-to-download-and-use-webp-shop-photoshop-plugin/How-to-run-and-use-WebpShop-plugin-in-PhotoShop.webp)

-Webp is an image format developed by Google which supports maximum compression under Google's initiative to 'make the web faster.
+Webp is an image format developed by Google which supports maximum compression under Google's initiative to 'make the web faster'.

 It is an image file format intended as a replacement for JPEG, PNG, and GIF file formats which supports both lossy and lossless compression as well as animation and transparency.